bentoml/BentoML/examples/multi-tasks-nlp/README.md

 > running gRPC server.

 ### Build Bento for deployment

-Bento is the distribution format in BentoML which captures all the source code, model files, config files and dependency specifications required for running the service for production deployment.
-Think of it as Docker/Container designed for machine learning models.

 To begin with building Bento, create a `bentofile.yaml` under your project
 directory: